EventSaucePHP/EventSauce/docs/docs/architecture.md

 retrieve the aggregate root from it.
 After you've interacted with the aggregate root this is also where you persist the newly raised events.

-The aggregate root has the following dependencies:
+The aggregate root repository has the following dependencies:

 1. An aggregate root class name (so it knows what to reconstitute and return)
 2. A [message repository](#message-repository) from which it retrieves previously recorded events